 There are time limits for each of these steps.
 In some circumstances, you might get away with being late on first two steps.
 But if you’ve missed the deadline for the last step—and your employer’s insurance company balks at providing or continuing benefits—you could be out of luck.
 Read on for the details.

 For all the steps involved in filing a workers’ comp claim, the deadlines for taking action start on the date of your injury.
 That date is pretty clear if you were hurt in a workplace accident, like falling off a ladder.
-But it’s a little more complicated if you have what’s known as a cumulative trauma injury (like a repetitive stress or strain injury) or an occupational disease (such as COVID-19 from exposure to the coronavirus on the job or lung disease from exposure to toxic chemicals or heart disease from work-related stress).
+But it’s a little more complicated if you think you have what’s known as a cumulative trauma injury (like a repetitive stress or strain injury) or an occupational disease (such as COVID-19 from exposure to the coronavirus on the job or lung disease from exposure to toxic chemicals).
 In those situations, the time period for reporting and filing your claim starts when both of the following happen:

 (Cal.
 Labor Code §§ 5411, 5412 (2020).)

 When you’ve been injured while working, you should get immediate medical treatment.
 If it’s an emergency, you can go anywhere for medical care.
 Otherwise, if your employer or its insurance company has a medical provider network, you may have to go to a doctor in that network.
 (Learn about treating doctors in California workers’ comp cases.)
 Be sure to tell the treating physician that your injury or illness is job-related.

 As soon as you can, you should report your injury or illness to your employer.
 You could lose your right to workers’ comp benefits if you don’t give your employer written notice within 30 days after the date of the injury.
 But there are exceptions, including when your employer (including a superintendent) knew about the injury.
 (Cal.
 Labor Code §§ 5400, 5402(a) (2020).)

 Besides, any delay could hold up your benefits—so the sooner the better.